ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 {: shortdesc}

 VMware HCX requires you to use either NSX Advanced or Enterprise through {{site.data.keyword.cloud_notm}} or an equivalent version that uses BYOL (Bring Your Own License).
 A 12-month commitment is required when you order the VMware HCX service.
 You are charged for 12 consecutive months after the initial deployment of HCX.
 Any additional nodes are included within the initial provisioning expiration date.
 After the 12-month commitment expires, you can install and uninstall the HCX service and you can add and remove hosts and clusters without restrictions.
 Your account is then charged monthly and you can cancel at any time.

+{{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
+Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
+For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

 The 12-month commitment expiration date is available on the HCX details page.
 For more information about viewing service details, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
 {:note}